DC FanDome: 2021 convention

 In April 2021, it was announced that a second DC FanDome convention would be held on October 16, 2021.
 The 2021 event was available on the FanDome website, as well as on Twitch, YouTube, Facebook, and Twitter, with a dedicated kid-friendly experience also available separately.
 The event featured announcements and sneak peeks at upcoming films, television series, video games, comic book titles, and properties from Warner Bros.
 Animation.
 Among the announcements include trailers for The Batman and Peacemaker, teasers for Black Adam and The Flash, and first looks at Suicide Squad: Kill the Justice League and Gotham Knights.
 Blake Neely composed the score for the event, after previously doing so for several Arrowverse television series; two versions of his theme song were released as singles two days prior to the event.
 The event livestream was viewed by 66 million people worldwide, tripling that of the previous year.
 Similar to the 2020 convention, "DC FanDome" trended on Twitter in 53 countries.

-Future
+Discontinuation

-In September 2022, DC announced that it would not hold a FanDome in 2022 given the return of in-person events and conventions that allowed Warner Bros.
+In September 2022, DC announced that it would not hold FanDome again in 2022, as the return of in-person events and conventions allowed Warner Bros.
 Discovery a means to engage with fans and promote their content.